Economy of Turkmenistan: Fiscal policy

 The government budget is developed and implemented in accord with the Law “On Budget System”.
 The law fixes the legal foundations of organizing management and operating the budget system, and regulates interrelations between budgets at all levels.
 The government of Turkmenistan discusses the state budget draft and submits it to the President of Turkmenistan.
 One month prior to the beginning of the fiscal year the President of Turkmenistan submits to the Assembly of Turkmenistan (Mejlis) the state budget draft for consideration and adoption.
 The Ministry of Economy and Finance is responsible for state finances.

 Budget statistics are unreliable because the government spends large amounts of extra-budgetary funds.
-The 2021 budget of the Turkmenistan government totals 79.5 billion manats of revenue, down from 84.39 billion manats in 2020, and 103.57 billion manats in 2017.
+The 2021 budget of the Turkmenistan government totaled 79.5 billion manats of revenue, down from 84.39 billion manats in 2020, and 103.57 billion manats in 2017.
 The 2021 expenditure budget was set at 72.1 billion manats.
+In November 2023 state media reported the 2022 budget as 124.299 billion manats revenue and 117,601 billion manats expenditure.

 The Central Bank of Turkmenistan controls the issue of money, but does not publish data on the money supply.

 The Central Bank promotes cashless transactions.
 In the January–April period of 2020, the volume of cashless transactions using debit cards slightly more than tripled compared to the same period in 2019, to just under 1.9 billion manat.
 This shift from cash to electronic payments was not without problems; shortages of cash in automatic teller machines and inadequate availability of card payment facilities at points of sale were reported.

-At least one non-governmental organization has openly called the economy of Turkmenistan a kleptocracy.